Swedenborgianism: The two doctrines of the New Church

-Swedenborg argued that the Trinity was not three persons—the Father, Son, and Holy Spirit—but one, "the Father being the originating divine being itself, the Son the human embodiment of that divine soul, and the Holy Spirit the outflowing activity of Jesus, or the 'Divine Human'" He wrote that the doctrine of a three-person Trinity originated during the fourth century with the adoption of the Nicene Creed to combat Arianism, but it was unknown to the Apostolic Church (indicated by the Apostles' Creed, which he believed preceded the Nicene Creed).

 Doctrine of the Lord

 The New Church's universal principle of faith is that the "Lord from eternity, who is Jehovah, came into the world to subjugate the hells and to glorify His Human; and without this no mortal could have been saved; and those are saved who believe in Him":

 From this doctrine, the Trinity is defined as "the three essentials of one God, and they make one as soul, body, and operation make one in man.
 Before the world was created this Trinity was not; but after creation, when God became incarnate, it was provided and brought about; and then in the Lord God the Redeemer and Savior Jesus Christ."
 As a trinity of body, soul, and spirit exists in every man, this became the Holy Trinity in Jesus.
 The doctrine of one God as one person distinguishes the New Church from other Christian churches, most of which define the Trinity as three eternal persons.
 The New Church sees Trinitarianism as illogical: "In the ideas of thought a Trinity of Divine Persons from eternity, or before the world was created, is a Trinity of Gods; and these ideas cannot be effaced by a lip-confession of one God."

 Monotheism is defined as one God who is one person; only the Lord (Jehovah) is worshiped.
 Worship of, and faith in, Jesus is not worshiping a created being: although he was born with a human body, the New Church holds that his soul was eternally divine.
 When he rose from the dead, he discarded the human body he inherited from Mary and put on a human body from the divinity within him (known in the New Church as the Divine Human).

 According to Swedenborg, God the Father is the inner divinity which became outwardly manifest in human form known as the Son.
 Since adherents believe that the Lord is one with the Father, the Lord's Prayer is directed to the Lord only.
 In the opening "Our Father, who art in heaven, hallowed be Thy name", "name" is everything by which God is worshiped (particularly the Son, through whom he is approached).

 According to the New Testament, Jesus sometimes prayed to the Father and declared himself one with the Father at other times.
 New Church adherents believe that this was because Jesus progressed towards God during his life by gradually making his human body one with the divine.